kottans/mock-repo/README.md

 I am very happy for learning in this frontend course!
 Thanks for mentors of this course!

 My name is Tania.
 [My repo](https://github.com/TaniaIva)

+Hello!
+My name is Oksana.
+I'm glad to welcome you and wish you all good luck! (https://github.com/Nik3264/kottans-frontend)